My journey ends here...

 In September 1941, the Goddards moved in Odessa Avenue (the house was owned by Ana Lower).

-Sheet of expenses for Norma Jeane for : .
+Expenses for Norma Jeane for .

 She asked Jim Dougherty, son of her friend and former neighbor, Ethel Dougherty, to take Bebe and Norma Jeane to school, because, from then on, they lived too far for the girls to go by foot; Jim, working at night, was available during the day.